Pakistan Power Sector Improvement Activity (PSIA)

 ESG serves as the project Secretariat and provides technical assistance and maintains the project schedule; provides communications/knowledge management support; and provides coordination, governance, and conflict management for representatives from 4 countries, 11 engineering, procurement and construction contractors, and 4 donors.

-Countries: Kazakhstan, Pakistan, Tajikistan, Afghanistan (paused), Kyrgyz Republic
+Countries: Kazakhstan, Pakistan, Tajikistan, Afghanistan (paused), Kyrgyzstan

-Project Overview: The Kyrgyz Republic and Tajikistan are two countries in Central Asia endowed with some of the world’s most abundant clean hydropower resources.
+Project Overview: Kyrgyzstan and Tajikistan are two countries in Central Asia endowed with some of the world’s most abundant clean hydropower resources.
 With summer rainfall and water flow, both countries have a surplus of electricity during the summer.
 Nearby in South Asia, Afghanistan and Pakistan suffer from chronic electricity shortages while trying to keep pace with a fast-growing demand.
 Pakistan cannot meet its citizens’ electricity needs, especially during the sweltering summer months, leading to frequent power cuts that hurt industrial production, sometimes close small businesses, and lead to job losses.
 Meanwhile, millions of people still live without electricity altogether.

 A new electricity transmission system to connect all four countries, called the CASA-1000 project, will make the most efficient use of clean hydropower resources in the Central Asian countries by enabling them to transfer and sell their electricity surplus during the summer months to the deficient countries in South Asia.
 The CASA-1000 project also complements the countries’ efforts to improve electricity access, integrate and expand markets to increase trade, and find sustainable solutions to water resource management.